Get access to all handy features included in the IVIS website

 - Misalignment of the joint

 CT scans help determine the severity of the bony changes.
 Commonly affected joints are the foot, knee, and toe joints.
-The joints of the wings appear to be less frequently affected .
-Treatment is multimodal, with NSAIDS such as meloxicam or Celebrex® normally prescribed.
+The joints of the wings appear to be less frequently affected.24 Treatment is multimodal, with NSAIDS such as meloxicam or Celebrex® normally prescribed.

-If the bird does not respond to these and conditions worsen, opioids may be necessary .
+If the bird does not respond to these and conditions worsen, opioids may be necessary.15

 Additional management includes:

 - Changes in perches to softer perches (rope perches, wrapped perches, or padded perches) to reduce stress on weak or painful legs or feet.
-Removal of all hard and textured perches is necessary.
-Vetrap or other cohesive wrap will provide softer perching (Kroger’s® "Tender Tape" is useful).
+Vetrap or other cohesive wrap will provide softer perching.

 - A weight loss and exercise plan to reduce stress on legs and feet.

-- Use of a bin with towels instead of a cage for crippled birds and those with any leg or foot issues.
+- Use of a arge storage container or bin with towels instead of a cage for crippled birds.49

 Flying in a safe environment is the best form of exercise.
-If that’s not possible, the bird should be encouraged to climb, walk, and step-up multiple times and fly in the hand.
-He may also receive additional exercise by foraging for food in different areas of the cage, floor, or enclosure to encourage movement [15,24,37,54]
+If that’s not possible, the bird should be encouraged to climb, walk, and step-up multiple times.
+He may also receive additional exercise by foraging for food in different areas of the cage, floor, or enclosure to encourage movement15,24,37,54

 According to Bob Doneley, old age is not the only cause of osteoarthritis and the chronic pain that follows.
 It can also be caused by "trauma, infection, immune-mediated disease, or developmental malformations.
-Pain develops following joint dysfunction, muscle atrophy, and limb disuse" .
-The pain varies, depending on the severity of the injury .
+Pain develops following joint dysfunction, muscle atrophy, and limb disuse".15 The pain varies, depending on the severity of the injury.15

 "All species get arthritis.
 We recently invested in a Class IV Companion laser.
 We have seen some remarkable changes in a couple of Moluccans that were feather picking at the points of arthritis—one over its back, the other on both its carpal joints.
 Radiographs confirmed the lesions, and laser therapy has done wonders where pain meds such as Metacam® (meloxicam) have not helped.
 We’ve also seen some positive results in self-mutilation.
 Like drugs, it requires ongoing maintenance; but unlike drugs, there are no side effects.
 The new Companion CTX actually has settings for birds and other exotics.
 Do not forget aging joints.
-Everyone worries about internal, as they should be, but we also need to be concerned about joints and external discomfort" (Bart Huber, Personal communication).
+Everyone worries about the internal damage, as they should be, but we also need to be concerned about joints and external discomfort.”
+(Bart Huber, personal communication).

 Osteoporosis is a metabolic bone disease which involves the mineralization of bones.
-Birds may exhibit folding fractures and severe bending of long bones .
-Osteoporosis often causes paresis or paralysis of the leg bones and feet, but it is sometimes seen in the wings .
-These birds may have to be euthanized due to excessive pain .
+Birds may exhibit folding fractures and severe bending of long bones.55 Osteoporosis often causes paresis or paralysis of the leg bones and feet, but it is sometimes seen in the wings.53 These birds may have to be euthanized due to excessive pain.55

-Sometimes referred to as "cage-layer fatigue" it is most often seen in birds (especially chickens) that are confined to a cage and used for egg production.
+Sometimes referred to as "cage-layer fatigue," it is most often seen in birds (especially chickens) that are confined to a cage and used for egg production.
 "Immobilization, combined with calcium deficiency, can cause the moderate osteoporosis to deteriorate into severe osteoporosis with advanced clinical signs.
 Birds are found paralyzed in their enclosures, with skeletal deformities and enlarged parathyroid glands.
-These are caused by spinal cord compression due to immobility, fractures, and insufficient calcium" .
+These are caused by spinal cord compression due to fractures and insufficient calcium."39

 The main causes of osteoporosis for elderly birds are: